yunusozgl/YTU-Map-Project-Group-3-/README.md

 JOIN Kategoriler k ON m.kategori_id = k.kategori_id
 JOIN Konumlar ko ON m.mekan_id = ko.mekan_id;

-Note: SQL table and column names have been kept in their original Turkish form to match your database schema.

-Note
-When new coordinates are added to ytu_map.db, the map data updates automatically since the API reads from the same views.
-You can fetch the latest records while the app is running by clicking the refresh button on the left panel.
+Note: When new coordinates are added to ytu_map.db, the map data updates automatically since the API reads from the same views.